The eternal debate — iPhone or Samsung?

 | iPhone 17 Pro Max | 13,000 RSD |

-Samsung back glass is usually not replaced separately at our shop — the whole frame with the glass is replaced.
-That is a different approach from the iPhone.
+Samsung back glass is usually not replaced separately at our shop — the whole frame is replaced together with the glass.
+This is a different approach compared to iPhone.

-Total repair costs — which phone is more cost-effective?
+Total service costs — which phone is more cost-effective?

-Let us do a "worst-case" calculation — how much it costs if over 3 years you need to replace the screen and the battery:
+Let's run a "worst case scenario" calculation — how much it costs if, over the course of 3 years, you need to replace the screen and the battery:

 | Scenario | Samsung Galaxy S25 | iPhone 16 |